Active Teens Need an

 Do not use VELTIN Gel if you have Crohn's disease or ulcerative colitis, or have had inflammation of the colon (colitis) with past antibiotic use.
 Talk to your doctor if you are not sure if you have one of these conditions.

 Clindamycin, one of the ingredients in VELTIN Gel, can cause severe colitis that may lead to death.
 Topical clindamycin may be absorbed through the skin into the bloodstream.
 Diarrhea, bloody diarrhea, and colitis have been reported with the use of topical clindamycin.
-Stop using VELTIN Gel and call your doctor if you develop severe watery diarrhea or bloody diarrhea.
+Stop using VELTIN Gel and call your doctor if you develop severe watery diarrhea, bloody diarrhea, or severe stomach cramps.

 While using VELTIN Gel, limit your time in the sun and avoid tanning beds and sunlamps.
 VELTIN Gel may cause your skin to become sunburned more easily.
 If you have a sunburn, do not use VELTIN Gel until it is healed.
 Use sunscreen and protective clothing, such as a hat.
 Also avoid other weather extremes such as wind and cold temperatures because these may be irritating to your skin.